pop-os/docs/src/manage-apps/using-terminal.md

 ## Understanding Package Managers

-### Apt
+A package manager is an application that keeps track of packages' files on your computer.
+A package manager can also verify and retrieve dependencies for any program the user wishes to install.

+### The Advanced Packaging Tool (Apt)

-Pop!\_OS comes preinstalled with the **apt**.
-Apt is a package manager; an application that verifies and retrieves dependencies for any program the user wishes to install.
-Apt accomplishes this by referencing its own database of packages, called a repository.
+Pop!\_OS comes preinstalled with the Advanced Packaging Tool (`apt`). `Apt` is a package manager that lies on top of another package manager called `dpkg`.  `Apt` accomplishes this by referencing its own database of packages, called a repository.

+- `Apt`: Handles dependency resolution and update checking
+- `Dpkg`: Handles installing and removing the files within a package and running its pre-install and post-install configuration scripts

+`Dpkg` can also download and install applications.
+However, `dpkg` does not have `apt`'s functionality for automatically checking for and installing dependencies. `Dpkg` still remains a useful tool for troubleshooting package issues.

 ### Flatpak

-A **Flatpak** is a package format that installs a “containerized” version of the software.
+**Flatpak** is a package format that installs a “containerized” version of the software.
 This means the software runs in its own sandbox, and the installation will include all dependencies and libraries required by the application.
-Flatpaks pull all dependencies from flathub.org.
-Flatpak's also do not require installing using super user privileges.
+In Flatpak, dependencies are grouped into "runtimes" which are compatible with any Linux distribution.
+Flatpaks pull all runtimes and libraries from [Flathub.org](https://flathub.org/home) by default.
+Flatpaks also do not require installing using super user privileges (`sudo`).

 ## Launching the Terminal